 I don't want to make it seem like my ownership experience was entirely bad though.
 I genuinely did like my scooter, and if I was rich and lazy, I would have kept it.
 I believe that the negative experiences I had were relatively isolated.
 The bike itself was easy to ride, pretty safe (fat tyres, a top speed of 53 mph downhill) and cheap.
 Even the problems that I had, if fixed out of warranty, would have only cost £40 or so.
 I genuinely hope the man that bought it off me is not having a bad time with it.

 For anyone buying a Chinese scooter, rather than a Japanese second-hand bike, I offer the following tips:

 - Be prepared to lose some money on it.
-It may be manufactured to a better degree than Chinese machines traditionally are, but these is still a lot of scepticism regarding Chinese bikes.
+It may be manufactured to a better degree than Chinese machines traditionally are, but there is still a lot of scepticism regarding Chinese bikes.
 Also, don't say you have a Chinese bike on an Internet forum unless you wanted to be trolled relentlessly.

 - Search for vendors who will sell with the best warranty available.
-With these machines you are betting that your choice will be reliable and won't ruin your life by breaking.
+With these machines, you are betting that your choice will be reliable and won't ruin your life by breaking.
 Much better that someone else has to pay for the repairs if it does break.